SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### Method Chaining

 As shown in the previous example, method chaining is possible for functional method calls (i.e. methods that have exactly one return value declared with `RETURNING`) at appropriate read positions.
 In this case, the method's return value is used as an ABAP operand.
-A chained method call can consist of multipled functional methods that are linked using component selectors `->`.
+A chained method call can consist of multiple functional methods that are linked using component selectors `->`.
 The return values of each method are references to the next method.

 ```abap
 "The following example demonstrates method chaining